GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 **Note:** if the spreadsheet has new columns, you’ll need to manually update the data dictionary or else the Digital Services Platform won’t recognize that the data is there.

-2. When you’re satisfied with your changes to the information in the first part of the screen, you can configure the data dictionary [John: add link].
+2.When you’re satisfied with your changes to the information in the first part of the screen, you can configure the data dictionary.

-3. When you are satisfied with your entries in the fields and the data dictionary, click Update.
+3.When you are satisfied with your entries in the fields and the data dictionary, click Update.
 The Digital Services Platform makes your changes and displays the updated API information screen with a message saying “Data source was successfully updated and data uploaded.”

-4. Click OK.
+4.Click OK.

-#### How do you configure the data dictionary?
+###### How do you configure the data dictionary?

 As part of the process for completing the upload from the data source, you need to configure the data dictionary.
 The data dictionary tells the Digital Services Platform how to read and access the information in the data source.